AcademySoftwareFoundation/openexr/website/SceneLinear.rst

 Electro-Optical Transform Function (EOTF), since it maps between the values stored electronically in the file and those presented optically on the monitor [#feotf]_.

 To handle an image with an EOTF, it is important to understand what that function is.
-It is often necessary to undo function before modifying values, then reapply the function, which causes of a loss of data.
+It is often necessary to undo the function before modifying values, then reapply the function, which causes of a loss of precision.
 OpenEXR images using floating point linear values to represent pixel intensities.
 Floating point values also store small values with more absolute precision than large ones, but there is no need to undo a function before using the values.

 Output referred images are often scaled relative to a maximum value, used to represent 100% brightness on the display device.
 For 8 bit images, this is usually 255.
-Because OpenEXR images are scene referred, and represent the amount of incoming light, there should be no such limit: the light could always have been a little brighter.
+Because OpenEXR images are input referred, and represent the amount of incoming light, there should be no such limit: the light could always have been a little brighter.

 The convention for scene-referred linear-light images is that the number represents how much light the surface reflects.
 A flat surface that reflects 90% of the light should be stored with a value of 0.90.
-Many tests cards are 18% gray, so should be represented by 0.18.
+Many tests cards are 18% gray, so should be represented by 0.18 [#fscenelinear]_.
 Typically, bright reflections on metal would read around 10.0, and bright lights above 100.0.

 In practice, OpenEXR does have a maximum value it can store (65504 in Half Float mode, 340282346638528859811704183484516925440 in Full float mode), but these